-Up to $1M is available from Drought Communities Programme to support projects that will help targeted drought-affected regions of Australia
+Up to $1.5M is available from Drought Communities Programme to support projects that will help targeted drought-affected regions of Australia.

 Drought Communities Programme (DCP)

-The Drought Communities Programme (DCP) is designed to deliver benefits in targeted drought affected regions of Australia.
-The Australian Government is providing $35 million over four years, commencing in the 2015 to 2016 financial year, to fund local infrastructure initiatives that provide employment for people whose work opportunities have been impacted by drought.
+The Drought Communities Programme (DCP) is designed to deliver benefits in targeted drought-affected regions of Australia.
+The Government is providing $35 million over four years, commencing in 2015-16, to fund local infrastructure initiatives that provide employment for people whose work opportunities have been impacted by drought.

 The objective of the Drought Communities Programme (DCP) is to deliver benefits in Declared Council areas, by supporting investment in local infrastructure initiatives.